About Us

 MARLEE SQUIRES (she/her)

-Marlee is a non-profit development professional with Seattle Children’s Theatre and a multi-hyphenated theatre artist.
+Marlee is a non-profit professional with the 5th Avenue Theatre and a multi-hyphenated theatre artist.
 Co-founder of IDEA for the Arts, she leads a monthly community group for Seattle-based performing arts organizations focused on Inclusion, Diversity, Equality, and Accessibility efforts.
 Access in and around the arts is paramount to her personal artistic mission.
 Art is for all.